home-assistant/home-assistant.io/source/_integrations/system_log.markdown

 ### Conditional Messages

-This automation will create a persistent notification whenever an error or warning is logged that has the word service in the message:
+This automation will create a persistent notification whenever an error or warning is logged that has the word "service" in the message:

 {% raw %}